 Ethnic Groups: German (91.5%), Turkish (2.4%), Other (6.1%)

 Religions: Roman Catholic (29%), Protestant (27%), Muslim (4.4%), Orthodox Christian (1.9%), Other (1.7%), None or members of unrecorded religious groups (36%)

 CIA: The World Factbook - Last Updated July 11, 2017

 In Canada: 3,322,405

 Primary Areas of Settlement in the GTA (Social Atlas):

-Milton, Oakville, Halton Hills, Caledon, King, Aurora, Whitchurch-Stoufville, East Gwillimbury, and City of Toronto (Parkdale-High Park, Beaches-East York, Scarborough East).
+Milton, Oakville, Halton Hills, Caledon, King, Aurora, Whitchurch-Stouffville, East Gwillimbury, and the City of Toronto (Parkdale-High Park, Beaches-East York, Scarborough East).